ideamark/breadbot/README.md

   * python3 setup.py uninstall
 * Clean (not uninstall)
   * python3 setup.py clean
-* Import all corpus
-  * The setup will only import basic corpus.
-If you want to import all corpus, just type "breadbot import".
-It may take a long time to finish importing.

 ## Config
 * Just watch the only single config file: [bread.cfg](etc/bread.cfg)